hotosm/fAIr/docs/User-Manual-for-fAIr.md

 3. Click on the button Create New.After clicking on 'Start Creating Dataset', click on the 'Create New' button to create a new dataset.
 <img width="1419" alt="3" src="https://github.com/hotosm/fAIr/assets/97789856/f1db017c-b360-42aa-bd1f-5c94049fc042">

 > A dataset would be a list of area of interests (AIOs) and its labels.
-OpenStreetMap data can be downlaoded automatically and used as initial
+OpenStreetMap data can be downloaded automatically and used as initial
 > labels.
 It is our responsibility as model creators to make sure labels align with the feature before proceeding to training phase.

 4. Click on the input field , Give your Dataset Name.To name your dataset, click on the input field and type in your desired name & click on the 'Create Training Dataset'.